ABOhiccups/GBI-480p-Fullscreen-Presets/README.md

 # 480p Fullscreen Presets for Game Boy Interface
 These presets files for Game Boy Interface will zoom in Game Boy Advance Screen to 3X in Native 480p Progressive Mode.

-Available for Game Boy Advance, Game Boy Advance Video, and Game Boy Color.
+Compatible with Game Boy Advance, Game Boy Advance Video, and Game Boy Color.

 Available for Standard Edtion and Speedrunning Edition.